1,000+ Opportunities

 Cities, counties, and development authorities can help channel regional grant dollars to organizations and development teams working in your community on projects that plan to build, rehabilitate, or preserve affordable housing, neighborhood small business, mixed-use, or job training spaces.
 City, county, or development authority employee ⇒ Developer or consultant ⇒

-Based on current listing details, eligibility includes: Cities and townships in the seven-county metropolitan area of Minnesota.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Cities and townships in the seven-county metropolitan area of Minnesota.
+Confirm the full requirements in the official notice before applying.